scottadkin/node-utstats-2/README.md

 # Starting the website
 - You have two options of running the website, development mode(slow, but easier for debugging) or production mode.
 - To run in development mode open command prompt in the installed folder and run the command **npm run dev**
-- To run in production mode run the following commands in this order, **npm run buld** this will create the production version of the website(will take a few seconds), once that has finished run the command **npm run start** to run the production website.
+- To run in production mode run the following commands in this order, **npm run build** this will create the production version of the website(will take a few seconds), once that has finished run the command **npm run start** to run the production website.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - If you have enabled classic mode you will find it [http://localhost:3000/classic](http://localhost:3000/classic)